 Hi, I’ve been doing this since june so it’s pretty fresh.
 In June, July and August I used to make more than half of my incomes from tips!
 Since they started to show the potential amount including tip, I feel like people don’t tip as much.
 Before, for a $140 day, $70-75 was from tips.
 Now I don’t even reach that and out of a $90 day, maybe $30 is from tips… It really feel like people were tipping more before they made that update.
 It’s not worth it anymore for me.Comment from Med

-This is just an example of several comments.
+This was just an example of several comments.

 I get it.
 If a change is causing me to lose money, I want to vent as well.
 Fortunately I have a podcast where I can do that.